 - Try to log in with your credentials.

 That should do it.
-In case you have an alternative solution for the ache at hand or a question the aforementioned solutions, we encourage you to post them in the comments section below.
+In case you have an alternative method of resolution for the ache at hand or a question regarding the aforementioned solutions, we encourage you to post them in the comments section below.